sgmurphy/wordpress-plugins/checkout-plugins-stripe-woo/readme.txt

 4. Express Checkout Button on Checkout Page

 == Changelog ==

+= 1.8.1 - THURSDAY, 2nd May 2024 =
+* Improvement: Modified the statement descriptor param for card payments as per the guidelines by stripe.

 = 1.8.0 - THURSDAY, 28TH March 2024 =
 * New: WooCommerce Gutenberg checkout block support for SEPA payment gateway.